Michiel Reyniersz Pauw: West India Company

 The WIC was founded in 1621 to exploit trade in the Western Hemisphere, and by 1625 had established a colony at Fort Amsterdam (Lower Manhattan) and Fort Orange.
 In the hope of encouraging settlement the company, in 1629, started to offer vast land grants and the feudal title of patroon. under the auspices of the Charter of Freedoms and Exemptions.
 In 1630, Pauw purchased two tracts from the Lenape at Hopoghan Hackingh (Hoboken) and at Ashasimus (Harsimus), covering the entire peninsula between the Hudson River and Hackensack River now known as Hudson County, New Jersey, as well as a third purchase of Staten Eylandt (Staten Island), now part of New York City.
 The patroonship was given the Latinized form of his surname (which means "peacock"), Pavonia.
 It is said it was sold to him by the Manhattans after they had retreated there after the sale of their home island to Peter Minuit some years before.

+In 1630, Pauw expanded upon the patroon system, begun a year prior, to grow the colony and attract permanent settlement.
+He did this partially by ensuring that enslaved Africans could work the land without the expense of paying them wages became an incentive for people to invest in the colony as landholders.
+One example occurred during his tenure when he decreed the West India Company to source 50 enslaved Africans from Pernambuco (a major slave hub in Brazil, freshly taken over by the Dutch just months prior) to Pavonia.
+Patroons were then promised a supply of Africans from the WIC for lease or for permanent assignment to their land.

 Initially, a small hut and ferry landing were built at Arresick, called Powles Hoek (Paulus Hook), but Pauw failed to fulfill the other conditions set forth by the company (which included populating the area with at least fifty adults), and was later required to sell his interests back to it.

 In 1634 he collaborated with Kiliaen van Rensselaer and Wouter van Twiller in sending cattle (horses and cows) in the next six years.